salahnomad/salahnomad.github.io/content/digital-compass/nomad-toolkit/zellige-blueprint/index.md

 He wasn't just breaking tiles.
 He was composing order, one precise strike at a time.
 This art, heir to the Roman mosaics of ancient Baetica, was a living philosophy of work.
 In that moment, I saw the synthesis of two great worlds: the unwavering discipline of Rome, refined through the soulful, geometric artistry of Al-Andalus.

 I instinctively reached for my phone, and its screen immediately assaulted me with a chaotic flood of notifications.
 The contrast was a physical blow.
-The Roman architect Vitruvius once defined all good design by three principles: *firmitas, utilitas, venustas*—strength, utility, and delight.
+The Roman architect Vitruvius once defined all [principles of design](/art/zellige-heart-digital-mind/) by three principles: *firmitas, utilitas, venustas*—strength, utility, and delight.
 My digital life, I realized, had none of these.
 It was fragile, cluttered, and anxiety-inducing.
 How had we, with all our advanced technology, lost this ancient wisdom?
 That was the day I stopped trying to manage my life and started composing it.

 ### 2. The Myth of the Blank Page: Tabula Rasa Syndrome